-It’s to accept that yes, it might take you a few days (or more likely a week) to fully get back into the “groove” but it doesn’t for a minute mean that you don’t love your work or your business is the wrong one.
+It’s to accept that yes, it might take you a few days (in my case usually a week) to fully get back into the “groove” but it doesn’t for a minute mean that you don’t love your work or that your business is the wrong one.
 It just means that you’re human, and that the pre-historic part of you that just wants to curl up in the cave and snooze by the fire doesn’t really want to get up and get moving yet.

 It also helps to have strategies ready to help you get back in that groove more quickly: